ramiabr/Big-Data-Analysis/README.md

 - MySQL database will have two tables gold and silver which will store corresponding Price Data from website
 - The website will be parsed using Xpath module
-- Parsed information is updated into database
+- Parsed information is stored in database

 ## getCommodityPrice.py
 - This program will read My SQL Database for gold and silver tables